Verifying LLM Inference to Detect Model Weight Exfiltration: Implementing a Verification Server

 \subsection{The Cost of Verification versus Generation}

 During verification, a single token mismatch between two generations makes their subsequent probability distributions divergent, as they are conditioned on different contexts (e.g., all continuations of ``the cat sat on'' vs.\ ``the cat sat beside'' will diverge).
-Instead of continuing togenerating text with fixed seeds—which would diverge immediately—we exploit the fact that LLMs expose logits for all next-token predictions during the \emph{prefill} stage.
+Instead of continuing to generate text with fixed seeds, which would diverge immediately, we exploit the fact that LLMs expose logits for all next-token predictions during the \emph{prefill} stage.
 A single prefill over the full input–output sequence yields conditional probabilities for every position, enabling token-level suspiciousness scores in a single forward pass.
 Verification therefore involves only prefill, whereas normal inference requires both prefill and autoregressive decode.
-In short-context regimes, decoding achieves substantially lower efficiency than $3–5\times$ lower hardware utilization is typical for short-context decoding than prefill, which implies a $~3–5\times$ throughput gap.
-This gap increases in long context regimes, although the exact difference will depend on attention optimizations and implementation details \cite{erdil2025inferenceeconomicslanguagemodels}.
+In short-context regimes, decoding is substantially less efficient than prefill: hardware utilization during decoding is typically 3–5$\times$ lower, implying a comparable 3–5$\times$ throughput gap.
+This disparity grows in long-context regimes, though the exact magnitude depends on attention optimizations and implementation details \cite{erdil2025inferenceeconomicslanguagemodels}.